 A bed will be the largest piece of furniture so needs careful thought.
 A low futon or platform bed will look visually less imposing, and can be placed against a wall with cushions at the back to double as a laid-back lounging place instead of a sofa in an open studio space.
 Higher beds, however, offer valuable storage space beneath.

-Other options are a sofa bed, a bed which folds into the wall (such as those made by Interfar Furniture Systems, Drummoyne, NSW) or, if the space has high ceilings, a loft bed with space beneath for a walk-in robe or home office.
+Consider a sofa bed, a bed which folds into the wall or, if the space has high ceilings, a loft bed with space beneath for a walk-in robe or home office.
 If the bedroom area is open to the living area, sliding wall panels or curtains may be introduced to close off this area when the client is entertaining.

 Apart from including as much built-in storage as possible, use every other alternative you can come up with: make a feature of sports equipment such as a bike or surfboard by hanging it on a wall, choose side tables or extra seating for guests that have lift tops with concealed storage space beneath.
 Above all, keep the space clean, simple and uncluttered.